§1 General provisions and scope of application

 §6 Prices and Terms and Conditions of Payment

 6.1 The prices agreed in the respective order are fixed prices and are thus binding.
-Notwithstanding this, the Supplier shall be required to reduce the price insofar as the Supplier decreases list prices prior to or subsequent to receipt of order and before delivery to STAG takes place.
-Price increases shall require the express written consent of STAG.
+Notwithstanding this, the Supplier shall be required to reduce the price insofar as the Supplier decreases list prices prior to or subsequent to receipt of order and before delivery to StHG takes place.
+Price increases shall require the express written consent of StHG.
 The same applies in respect of additional charges made by the Supplier.

 6.2 All agreed prices are net of Value Added Tax at the respective statutory rate.
 Prices are inclusive of all services and ancillary services such as packaging, transport, incidental customs charges, return and disposal of outer packaging insofar as nothing to the contrary has been expressly agreed.